 This project is as much about taking back self-control as it is about the catharsis it portrays for its creator, and it feels like this is just touching the surface of what Beals is willing to reveal to the listener – but if you are willing to dig a little deeper there is more to be uncovered.

-Where did the whole Ghostwriter idea stem from?
+Where did the idea for Ghostwriter stem from?

 I came up with the name Ghostwriter in high school.
 I had recorded some acoustic demos on GarageBand and needed a name for the project.
 The current Ghostwriter is definitely a departure from those demos, but the name stuck.
 As for the idea of the project as a whole, it came about pretty organically.
 I was writing these songs and they started to fit together thematically and musically.